hhu-stups/b-language-extension/README.md

 ## Release Notes

-### 1.1.1
+### 1.1.2

-- fixed bug where problems from sub machines where shown in the main machine
+- fixed a bug where for longer outputs from probcli the system would not return causing a deadlook
-- added a opical feedback when an evaluation is finished
-- added .rmch file extensions (still pretty much a prototype regarding coloring)
-- added file icons to identify files which can be processed by this plugin, note that icon themes are exclusive, selecting the new theme will disable all other themes: https://github.com/microsoft/vscode/issues/14662